-(9) If the credit institution refuses to execute a remittance order, it shall notify the customer of its refusal and, where possible, of the reasons for the refusal in the form agreed with the customer and shall explain how the remittance order should be corrected so that it can be executed in future.
-Remittance orders justifiably refused by the credit institution shall not trigger the execution periods agreed in No. 39a of the terms and conditions of business.
+(11) If the credit institution refuses to execute a remittance order, it shall notify the customer of its refusal and, where possible, of the reasons for the refusal in the form agreed with the customer and shall explain how the remittance order should be corrected so that it can be executed in future.
+Remittance orders justifiably refused by the credit institution shall not trigger the execution periods agreed in No. 39b of the terms and conditions of business.
+For instant credit transfers, since 9 October 2025, information about the rejection of a transfer or whether the amount of the payment transaction has been made available in the beneficiary's account is provided within a maximum of 10 seconds after receipt of the payment order.

-(10) Information on remittance orders executed (reference, amount, currency, fee, interest, exchange rate, value date of debit) and other payments made against his account, especially under a direct debit or authorized collection procedure, shall be reported with the transaction on the statement of account.
+(12) Information on remittance orders executed (reference, amount, currency, fee, interest, exchange rate, value date of debit) and other payments made against his account, especially under a direct debit or authorized collection procedure, shall be reported with the transaction on the statement of account.
 Statements of account shall be provided to customers who are consumers on request free of charge once a month at the credit institution.
 In addition, customers who are consumers may demand that the information referred to in paragraph 10 be sent to them once a month for a reasonable administration charge.

-(11) Remittance orders may also be submitted in the form of a SEPA Instant Payment transfer, provided that the payment service provider of the payee participates in the SEPA Instant Payment scheme.
-SEPA Instant Payment transfers can (only) be made in Euro to countries participating in SEPA and up to the maximum amount per transaction set out by the European Payments Council for payments in accordance with the SEPA Instant Payment Standard, as amended from time to time.
-For SEPA Instant Payment transfers, the execution periods pursuant to No 39a do not apply.
-SEPA Instant Payment transfers can be submitted electronically at any time (including Saturday/Sunday/public holidays, and 24 hours a day) and are executed without delay within the time period set out by the SEPA Instant Payment Standard (i.e. a few seconds), provided that the payment service provider of the payee is available for this form of transfer and no rejection is made on the basis of automatically generated security checks.
-A customer having submitted a SEPA Instant Payment transfer order will be promptly informed via electronic means of any refusal of the payment order.
+No. 39a.
+(1) For multiple instant credit transfer batch orders (bundles of instant credit transfers) conversion of the instant credit transfers contained in that package into individual orders and successful verification of the execution requirements for the respective individual order by the credit institution is required before execution of the order.
+The credit institution will begin the conversion immediately after the customer has issued an instant credit transfer batch order and complete it as soon as possible.
+The individual instant credit transfers are only deemed to have been received by the credit institution after their conversion into individual orders at the respective times resulting therefrom.
+If faster execution of a transfer order is desired, it must be submitted to the credit institution as an individual instant credit transfer order.

+(2) The information as to whether the amounts of the individual payment transactions contained in the instant credit transfer batch order have been made available in the payment accounts of the payees is provided to the customer in summary form in an aggregated file.

 Execution date

-No. 39a.
+No. 39b.
 (1) Payment orders received by the credit institution after the cut-off time for that type of payment or on a non-working day shall be deemed to have been received on the following business day.
 “Business day” means any day on which the credit institution is open for business with customers and able to carry out payment transactions.

 (2) If the customer giving the payment order and the credit institution agree that execution of the payment order is to begin on a specified date or at the end of a specified period or on the day on which the customer provides the credit institution with the funds in question, the agreed date shall be construed as the date of receipt of the payment order.
 If the agreed date falls on a day on which the credit institution is not open for business, the payment order shall be deemed to have been received on the following business day.
+For instant credit transfers, a specific time on a specific day or the time at which the customer makes the monetary amount available to the credit institution may also be agreed as the execution date for the execution of a payment order.